echandler5956f/Galileo/README.md

 Features:

-:heavy_check_mark: Intuitive and efficient formulation of variables, cost and constraints using [casadi].
+:heavy_check_mark: Intuitive and efficient formulation of variables, cost and constraints using [CasADi].

 :heavy_check_mark: Solver interface enables using the high-performance solvers [Ipopt] and [SNOPT].